Living in Boulder (pdf)

 Over the years, we have had good success at placing Ph.D. students (see placement page).
 Recent graduates have received tenure-track jobs at both leading research universities and smaller colleges, and it has been rare for one of our students not to receive any offers (tenure-track or temporary) at all.
 Graduates have also gone on to successful professional careers outside academia.

 Students in our M.A. and Ph.D. programs can earn interdisciplinary graduate certificates in related fields.
 For a complete list of certificates which graduate students can earn at CU, go to:

-Of special interest to graduate students in philosophy are the following three certificates:
+Of special interest to graduate students in philosophy are the following two certificates:

 The Graduate Certificate in Women and Gender Studies